 However, shortly after testing the digital prototypes for both of these projects, the project manager from the MyAccount project took over the account creation project as well.
 As part of this shift, we decided to combine both projects into one larger project, and I created an entirely new digital prototype, redesigning both projects based on the project manager’s new feedback.
 This new tool would take people, after creating a BYU account, directly to the redesigned MyAccount page.

 I tested this new tool with BYU students, and the results were favorable.
 Students liked the look of the new sites, found them to be simple to use, and thought that the information asked for and shown was what they expected.

 I then wrote up a report, updated the prototype, and sent both items to the project manager.
-The site is currently in development, and a link to the Adobe XD prototype can be found here.
+The site has been developed, and a link to one of the original Adobe XD prototypes can be found here.